More Beat Music by Nice Little Penguins

 Reaching back to the very beginning and driving forward with full brights on.
 This is the 2021 album release by the Danish indie pop trio Nice Little Penguins in one sentence.
 Some 28 years after their almost cult debut, ‘Beat Music’, Bo Feierskov and the Kolster brothers, Michael and Carsten, revive the initial title and release ‘Beat Music vol.2’ – in our opinion, the best since their 1993 debut.

 It has been quite a while since fans have heard from the trio behind the notorious hit ‘Flying‘.
 The latest gawk (Attenborough’s word for Penguins communicating) by the Danish penguins was in fact that very same song, but in the 25-years anniversary edition, bearing the German title, ‘Frei Sein’, published in 2019.

 Now the three tenacious and winter-sturdy music adventurers from the Danish town of Vejle are back – and boy, what a reunion.
-In just 32 minutes and 39 seconds, ‘Beat Music vol. 2‘ manages to cover both the original and very unique Penguin sound AND reveal a new and utterly amazing side to the band’s curriculum.
+In just 32 minutes and 39 seconds, ‘Beat Music vol. 2‘ manages to cover both the original and very unique Penguin sound AND reveal a new and utterly amazing side to the band’s curriculum and how they use great music studios to record which have sound absorbing panels and you can click here to learn more.
 Let me explain.

 Honouring the early outset